Family Handbook

 Each Monday at 8:30, all students and staff come to the auditorium to sing as a group.
 We sing songs of freedom and joy, including old favorites that CPE1 has been singing for decades.

-You are invited, too.
-Please sit behind classes, and sing loudly and proudly.
 Because this is a time to be together as a community, we ask all adults to put their phones away so that they can be fully present.

 Open House